abdee67/abdee67/README.md

 - 👋 Hi, I’m @abdee67(abdi)
 - 👀 I’m interested in such thing.. i mean coding thing
-- 🌱 I’m currently learning phyton and php frameworks(laravel)
+- 🌱 I’m currently learning Java EE(JSF) and Primeface
 - 💞️ I’m looking to collaborate on web deveplopment in whatever language u want
-- 📫 How to reach me?Ok,i'm well familiar with tg.do u? here anyway..https://t.me/al_aziiz67
+- 📫 How to reach me?Ok,i'm well familiar with tg.do u? here anyway..https://t.me/ClassNotFound
 - 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...don't say to me "did i stutter?No u don't.I do.U can't do it better than me.